-The DPD program, which is housed in the Office of Academic Affairs, was created in response to demands from students.
+The DPD program, which is housed in the Office of Undergraduate Education, was created in response to demands from students.
 Following a series of racially motivated incidents and recurring complaints about the chilly climate in OSU classrooms, in 1990, a coalition of student leaders prepared and delivered a letter to then-president John Byrne outlining six proposals for ways to address the aforementioned issues.

 In response to the student’s demands, a Faculty Senate Committee was formed in fall 1991 to explore the possibility of curricular change that would address the climate and repeated acts of racially motivated violence on campus.
 This committee eventually proposed the Difference, Power, and Discrimination program.
 Addressing issues of discrimination and systems of oppression, the proposed program was comprised of two parts: a selection of courses from across the curriculum that would be listed as a DPD category in the Baccalaureate Core general education requirements, and a faculty development component.

 The proposal was approved in spring 1992, and the first faculty seminar was held during the summer of 1992.
 This seminar enabled faculty to develop courses for the DPD category of the Baccalaureate Core, a requirement for all first-year students who entered OSU beginning in 1994 and all transfer students who entered beginning in 1996.